publications

 We present a simple approach that uses a variational loss to enforce calibration in probabilistic regression networks

 Dhaivat and Kaustubh contributed equally to the experiments.
 Dishank implemented very early prototypes.
 Liam came up with this idea.
-I only played a largely hands-off, mentorship role.
+I mentored Dhaivat and Kaustubh closely on this work.

 - DRACO: Weakly supervised dense reconstruction and canonicalization of objectsRahul Sajnani*, Aadil Mehdi Sanchawala*, Krishna Murthy Jatavallabhula, Srinath Sridhar, and Madhava Krishna KICRA 2022